forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 [in work]
 References without a summary are in the section [References](#references).
 Copy & Paste citations are in "___".

-### Comments on Spread Analysis
-* only when Covid prevalence is very low, infected household members directly indicate secondary attack rate [Comments at [Summary Madewell](#summary-madewell)]

 ### References Household Transmissions

+#### Comments on Household Transmissions
+* only when Covid prevalence is very low, infected household members directly indicate secondary attack rate.
+See also Comments at [Summary Madewell](#summary-madewell)].

 #### Summary Madewell
 **Household transmission of SARS-CoV-2: a systematic review and meta-analysis of secondary attack rate** Zachary J. Madewell, Yang Yang, Ira M. Longini Jr, M. Elizabeth Halloran, Natalie E. Dean medRxiv preprint doi: [https://doi.org/10.1101/2020.07.29.20164590](), posted August 1, 2020.

 ##### Methods
 Meta-Analysis of studies regarding the transmission dynamics of Covid-19 in household settings.
 Many different kind of studies are included: * Covid diagnosis based on RT-PCR, whole-genome sequencing, nucleic acid tests, antibody tests and some studies included symptoms.
 * The influence of the different factors (contact type, symptom status, adult/child contacts, contact sex, relationship to index case, index case sex, number of contacts in household, coronavirus) is analyzed.